3DPrintDemon/Demon_Essentials_Voron_2.4_Edition/README.md

 [output_pin PRINTER_AUTO_OFF]
 pin: ### <<<<<< Insert unused board pin for state change only, monitored by system
 ```
-This will give you full macro control of your power relay unit via the `PRINT_END` & `_GOODNIGHT` macros.
+This will give you full control of your power relay unit via the GUI Switch & the `PRINT_END` & `_GOODNIGHT` macros.

 ## Chamber Monitoring & Fan Control

 Then once you’ve done that you’ll need to add a Chamber thermistor to your machine if you haven’t already.
-To set this thermistor to be used as both a fan controller for cooling the Chamber & a sensor for the system to use add these to your printer.cfg adding the same board pin used & the sensor type your’e using.
+To set this single thermistor to be used as both a fan controller for cooling the Chamber & a regular sensor for the system to use add these sections to your printer.cfg, adding the same board pin & the sensor type your’e using.

 **NOTE: if you’re using a single thermistor these should be the same for all 3 sections below.
 If you have 2 thermistors you can omit the `[duplicate_pin_override]` section and use a different thermistor for each section.
 But just one is fine.**
 ```